 Each year, the appraisers and administrative staff in the Assessor's Office set property values and make program related decisions that affect the value of property and the amount of property taxes businesses and individuals pay.

 Real Property Values

-Property owners receive notice of changes to their real property values through the annual Notice of Value mailing.
-Property owners who believe their value to be substantially different than the market value on the annual Notice of Value, should call the Assessor's Office to speak with an appraiser to verify the records used to set the new market value.
-If after speaking with an appraiser, a property owner still has concerns about the assessed market value, they should contact the County Board of Equalization to learn about how to file an appeal of the assessed value.
+The Assessor’s Office sends a Notice of Value (NOV) letter to property owners each year when there has been a change in the property’s assessed value.
+Property owners who believe their property’s assessed value is substantially different than the market value shown on their NOV, may want to consider filing an appeal.
+Prior to filing an appeal, owners are asked to contact the Assessor’s Office so an appraiser can verify the property’s characteristics in the Assessor’s Office database.
+If after working with an appraiser, a property owner still has concerns about their property’s assessed value, they should contact the Clark County Board of Equalization to learn how to file an appeal.

 Tax Exemption & Deferral Programs